jharwell/fordyca/docs/parameters.md

            blocks during block selection.

 #### `pickup_policy`

+This tag is optional, but if it is included `policy` must be specified.

 - `policy` - The policy to use to restrict (1) the conditions under which robots can pick up a block that they encounter, (2) which blocks are